• Home

 Creating contexts and evaluating flags based on them is supported in the latest major versions of most of our SDKs.
 For these SDKs, the code samples on this page include the two most recent versions.

-For the SDKs that support this feature, you can send the following metadata:
+For the SDKs that support this feature, you can send some or all of the following metadata:

 You can set these values when you configure the SDK.
 All connections to LaunchDarkly from a client will send the same value to LaunchDarkly, whether the connection is through streaming, polling, or events.
 You cannot change the value after you configure the client.

-Configuring your application metadata to send deployment information lets Accelerate track the frequency and timing of your deployments.
-If you set the application version to a deployment SHA or tag from GitHub, Accelerate will also track which commits and pull requests are in your deployment.
+Configuring your application metadata to send deployment information lets engineering insights track the frequency and timing of your deployments.
+If you set the application version to a deployment SHA or tag from GitHub, engineering insights will also track which commits and pull requests are in your deployment.

-To learn how to retrieve the SHA for your deployment, read Configure your application to send deployment information.
+To learn how to retrieve the SHA for your deployment, read Set up automated deployment detection.

 Details about each SDK's configuration are available in the SDK-specific sections below: